helicalAI/helical/docs/model_cards/uce.md

 ## Model Purpose

-**Intended Use:**
+**Technical usage:**
+- Tokenizing genes corresponding to its protein product
+- Pre-training
+- Running in Zero-shot setting
+- Extracting and plotting cell embeddings

+**Broader research applications:**
-- Research in cell biology and bioinformatics
+- Designed to address questions in cell and molecular biology
+- Generation of representations of new single-cell expression datasets with no model fine-tuning or retraining while still remaining robust to dataset and batch-specific artifacts
-- Annotation of cell types in large single-cell datasets
+- Cell type prediction in large single-cell datasets with no additional model retraining
+- Mapping of new data into a universal embedding space that aligns cell types across tissues and species
 - Hypothesis generation in biological research

-**Out-of-Scope Use Cases:**
-- Direct clinical decision making without human oversight
-- Applications outside the scope of single-cell data analysis
+- Novel cross-dataset discoveries

 ## Training Data